st-001/json-schema-to-deno-ts-util/README.md

 ]
 ```

-The PizzaOrderItem array is then passed into a summary function
+An example of how the output can be used is to generate a funny summary of the order
 ```typescript
 const generatePizzaOrderSummarySystemPrompt = `
 You will be provided with a JSON array of objects that represent a pizza order item.
 Here is the schema: